LaravelDaily/Filament-CRM-Course/course/7 - Filtering Customers By Stage.md

 }
 ```

 That's it!
-This is all we had to do for the filters to work.
+This is all we had to do for the tabs to work.

 ---